 A very large retailer had screwed up, not once, but twice, and she spent a long time on the phone trying to sort it out.
 Naturally, the support centre was based in India, out-sourced, and had no real concept of the original business outside of their database of questions.
 Long and short; she got nowhere.

-The next day, she vented her frustration on Twitter, and within a few hours, a representative from the original company contacted her and the issue was resolved that day.
+The next day, she vented her frustration on Twitter, and within a few hours, a representative from the company HQ contacted her and the issue was resolved that day.

 What I took from this is that it’s more important to give the perception of good customer service, than it is to actually give it.
 As long as no-one knows that your customer service sucks, people will keep buying, and you can keep saving money by outsourcing.